Rabbit Care Sheets

 Annual check up

-To prevent your rabbit contracting the potentially deadly calicivirus we recommend that your rabbit receives an annual calicivirus vaccination.
-We recommend that you get your rabbit vaccinated at each annual health check up.
+To prevent your rabbit contracting the potentially deadly calicivirus we recommend that your rabbit receives a bi-annual calicivirus vaccination.
+We recommend that you get your rabbit vaccinated at each bi-annual health check up.

 - We strongly recommend neutering your rabbit for the following reasons: